rajnish-analytics/sql-server-data-warehouse-project/docs/naming_convention.md

 * Maintain data lineage from source to reporting.
 * Improve data quality through standardization and validation.
 * Support scalable reporting and analytical workloads.
-* Ensure consistent naming and modeling practices throughout the warehouse.
+* Ensure consistent naming and modeling practices throughout the Warehouse.

 ---